fpuentem/stm32-brief-introduction/week-1/slides/slides-week-1.md

 ---

-# Slide 2: Block diagram of a typical STM32 microcontroller
+# Block diagram of a typical STM32 microcontroller
 ## Components at a Glance
 - **Peripherals**: Include I/O ports, timers, communication interfaces.
 - **Bus System**: Interconnects components for data and control flow.